albar965/littlenavmap-manual/src/en/EDITFPPOSITION.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 You can also edit the coordinates directly in this dialog besides using
-the drag and drop method :doc:`MAPFPEDIT`.
+the click-and-drag method :doc:`MAPFPEDIT`.
 This can
 be useful if you'd like to add waypoints with well known coordinates
 like visual reporting points.